Anderson acceleration for a regularized Bingham model: Mathematical Preliminaries

-\end{assumption} If $g$ is contractive (i.e. $ C_0 < 1 $), Assumption \ref{assume:fg} is always satisfied with $\sigma=1-C_0$.
-Other cases in which the assumption is satisfied are discussed in \cite{PR21}.
 Under Assumptions \ref{assume:g} and \ref{assume:fg}, the following result summarized from \cite{PR21}, produces a one-step bound on the residual $\|w_{k+1}\|$ in terms of the previous residual $\|w_k\|$. \begin{theorem}[Pollock et al., 2021] Let Assumptions \ref{assume:g} and \ref{assume:fg} hold, and suppose the direction sines between each column $i$ of $F_j$ defined by \eqref{Fk1} and the subspace spanned by the preceeding columns satisfy $|\sin(f_{j,i},\text{span }\{f_{j,1}, \ldots, f_{j,i-1}\})| \ge c_s >0$, for $j = k-m_k, \ldots, k-1$.
 Then the residual $w_{k+1} = g(x_k)-x_k$ from Algorithm \ref{alg:anderson} (depth $m$) satisfies the following bound.

 where each $h(\theta_j) \le C \sqrt{1 - \theta_j^2} + \beta_{j}\theta_j$, and $C$ depends on $c_s$ and the implied upper bound on the direction cosines. \end{theorem} In this estimate, $\theta_k$ is the gain from the optimization problem, and it determines the relative scalings of the contributions from the lower and higher order terms.
-The lower order terms are multiplied by $\theta_k$, and the higher-order terms are multiplied by $\sqrt{1-\theta_k^2}.$
+The lower order terms are multiplied by $\theta_k$, and the higher-order terms are multiplied by $\sqrt{1-\theta_k^2}.$ { While this bound does not guarantee global convergence, it does establish how AA improves the first order term at the cost of adding higher-order terms to the residual expansion at each step.
+For contractive problems, this additionally shows local convergence with an improved rate in comparison to the original fixed-point iteration.
+If close to the root (so higher order terms are negligible), it shows AA will improve the the convergence rate by the scaling factor $\theta_k$, which can change at each step.}